okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/get-started/index.md

 ## Load a Map

-4. Before you can use the visual, you need to bind at least a column to the ***Categories*** data role.
+4. Before you can use the visual, you need to bind at least a column to the ***Categories*** field well.

     <video src="images/drag-category.mp4" autoplay loop muted></video>